Last Updated on September 9, 2022 by Maryam Siddiqui

 Visit empty tourist attractions

-Unlike the summer months, when there are tourists everywhere and lines at attractions and museums, winter is a much calmer season in Portugal.
-Ideal for those who prefer to avoid lines and discover monuments and history calmly and with more privacy, despite the cold.
+Unlike the summer months, when tourists are everywhere, and in line at attractions and museums, winter is a much calmer season in Portugal.
+Ideal for those who prefer to avoid queues and discover monuments and history calmly and with more privacy, despite the cold.

 So if you live in Lisbon, for example, take advantage of the cold months to discover the main tourist attractions that are worth visiting.
 Such as the Pena Palace, Belém Tower, Lisbon Oceanarium, Jeronimos Monastery, and so on.